TranscribeJs/transcribejs.dev/docs/index.md

 ## Features

-- transcribe audio/video files (formats supported the browser)
+- transcribe audio/video files (formats supported by the browser)
-- load audio and model file from URL or use File object (eg. from file input)
+- load media and model file from URL or use File object (eg. from file input)
 - output detailed JSON
 - optional dtw word level timestamps
 - optional translate to english